 Charette procedure is a brainstorming technique to consider when you have a large group or multiple topics to discuss.
 With a large group, there is a risk that not everyone contributes, or it is harder to control the session when there are many people bouncing ideas.

 In this technique, people are divided into smaller groups.
-Small group start brainstorming about a specific topic.
-After a while, the next group moves discussing that topic and building on the existing ideas.
+Small groups start brainstorming about a specific topic.
+After a while, the next group moves to discuss that topic and build on the existing ideas.

 Do you have experience with different brainstorming techniques?
 Or have you found some technique to be working particularly well?
-Share your thoughts and experiences on comments below.
+Share your thoughts and experiences in the comments below.